Consumer Medicine Information

 indigestion, abdominal pain, diarrhoea, constipation

-hair loss, dandruff, rash or other skin disorders, nail infection
+hair loss, dandruff, rash or other skin disorders; nail infection

-blocked nose, sinusitis, nose bleed
+blocked nose, sinusitis, nose bleeds

 missed, irregular or heavy periods

 breast swelling (men or women)